 Keep You Smiling

 Everyone wants to keep their smile healthy and intact for their entire life, and with the proper care, that’s completely possible!
-The American Dental Association, along with our team at Longmont Cosmetic & Family Dentistry recommends that patients visit their dentist at least every six months for a thorough examination and professional cleaning.
+The American Dental Association, along with our team at Coats Dental Group Family & Cosmetic Dentistry of Longmont, recommends that patients visit their dentist at least every six months for preventive dentistry in Longmont, CO, including a thorough examination and professional cleaning.
 These appointments give us a chance to observe any oral health risk-factors you have, like teeth grinding, and remain proactive in catching any decay and/or teeth cracks early.

 for Preventive Dentistry?

 - We See Patients of All Ages